6413/fan/README.md

 4. Main usage:

    To compile fan and it's libs to an object file use `./compile_fan.sh` you can set thread amount for compile using -tN

+   For linux you can export files to /usr/local/lib, by doing `sudo ./copy_to_default_paths.sh`

    To compile main use `./compile_main.sh -DMAIN="examples/graphics/2D/shapes/rectangle.cpp`
 6. Optionally you can export fan like so:

    To compile libs `./compile_all_libs.sh` you can set thread amount for compile using -tN

+   For linux you can export files to /usr/local/lib, by doing `sudo ./copy_to_default_paths.sh`

    To compile main `./compile_main.sh -DBUILD_FAN=1 -DMAIN="examples/graphics/2D/shapes/rectangle.cpp"`

 ### Usage